cloudfoundry/cf-mysql-release/docs/proxy.md

 ### Connection handling for non-primary components ##

+Galera documentation refers to nodes in a healthy cluster as being part of a [primary component](http://galeracluster.com/documentation-webpages/glossary.html#term-primary-component).
+These nodes will respond to all queries, reads, writes and database modifications.

+If an individual node is unable to connect to the rest of the cluster (ex: network partition) it becomes non-primary (stops accepting writes and database modifications).
+In this case, the rest of the cluster should continue to function noramlly.
+A non-primary node may eventually regain connectivity and rejoin the primary component.

+If more than half of the nodes in a cluster are no longer able to connect to each other, all of the remaining nodes lose quorum and become non-primary.
+In this case, the cluster must be manually restarted, as documented in the [bootstrapping docs](bootstrapping.md).

-If a cluster loses more than than half its nodes, the remaining nodes lose quorum and form a **non-primary component**.
-It is also possible an individual node to become non-primary if it is unable to connect to greater than half of the cluster due to a network partition.
-In all cases, there is a six second grace period during which the cluster acknowledges something is wrong and gives missing nodes a chance to rejoin.
+In all cases, there is a 6 second grace period during which nodes in the cluster acknowledge something is wrong and give missing nodes a chance to rejoin.
 During the grace period, existing connections are maintained and new connections can be established.
 Read requests are fulfilled but write requests are suspended (requests hang).

-Once the 6 second grace period expires, nodes found in a **primary component** will return to normal function, fulfilling write requests.
-Connections to nodes found in a **non-primary component** will be severed; new connections will routed to a healthy node.
+Once the 6 second grace period expires, nodes in the primary component will resume normal functionality, fulfilling write requests.
+The proxy will sever existing connections to any remaining non-primary nodes, and new connections will be routed to a healthy node.

 ## Removing the proxy as a SPOF